Odion-Sonny/Qr-Code-Attendance/README.md

 # QR Code Attendance

-QR Code Attendance is a python programme for marking attendance by generating unique QR code for each individual.
+QR Code Attendance is a python program for marking attendance by generating unique QR code for each individual.